ifontarensky/leprechaun/README.rst

 **arguments:** ::

     (Positional Arguments)
-    WORDLIST                          The file name of the wordlist to hash, without the file extension
+    WORDLIST                          The file name of the wordlist to hash

     (Optional Arguments)
     -h, --help                        Show this help message and exit